go-vikunja/vikunja/Featurecreep.md

 * [ ] All `ReadAll` methods should return the number of items per page, the number of items on this page, the total pages and the items
       -> Check if there's a way to do that efficently.
 Maybe only implementing it in the web handler.
 * [ ] Move lists between namespaces -> Extra endpoint
+* [ ] Middleware to have configurable rate-limiting per user

 ### Infra